Skip to content

 National and local governments are responsible for translating global frameworks and standards into enforceable requirements within their jurisdictions.
 These policies define how international obligations are applied in practice, shaping procurement rules, oversight mechanisms, and operational compliance for agencies, manufacturers, and operators.

-In the United States, federal and state agencies frequently use the NIST Cybersecurity Framework and NIST SP 800-53 control catalog as the foundation for transportation cybersecurity programs.
-For ITS specifically, the Federal Highway Administration (FHWA) has developed ITS Security Control Sets, which tailor these controls to traffic signal controllers, roadside equipment, and transportation management systems.
-These control sets provide Infrastructure Owner-Operators (IOOs) with prescriptive guidance on how to configure devices, enforce access control, and ensure compliance with national cybersecurity objectives.
+In the United States, federal and state agencies frequently use the NIST Cybersecurity Framework and the NIST SP 800-53 control catalog as the foundation for transportation cybersecurity programs.
+For ITS deployments, the Federal Highway Administration (FHWA) has developed ITS Security Control Sets that tailor NIST controls to devices such as traffic signal controllers, roadside units, and transportation management systems.
+These control sets provide Infrastructure Owner-Operators (IOOs) with prescriptive guidance on configuring devices, enforcing access control, and ensuring compliance with national cybersecurity objectives.
+They are also being used as templates for training materials and deployment guidance across state and local agencies.

 Certificate Policy (CP) and Certificate Practices Statements (CPS)